Flowrome/floact/README.md

 - Replace the following placeholders with your application name in the project folder (use CMD/CTRL + SHIFT + F as a find shortcuts in **VSCode**):
   - **FLOACT** -> **APPLICATION NAME IN UPPERCASE**
   - **floact** -> **application name in lowercase (use only alphacharacter)**
-- Run `npm init` in the project root folder to install all the dependencies needed
+- Run `npm run init` in the project root folder to install all the dependencies needed

 <div id="how-to-start-local-environemt"></div>